ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    ibmcloud code-engine application create --name frontend \
    --image ibmcom/frontend
    ```
+   {:pre}

    After running this command, you should see some output with a URL to your application.
 It should look something like: `https://frontend.a0459755-fd51.us-south.codeengine.appdomain.cloud`.
-Make note of this application URL for the next step
+Make note of this application URL for the next step.

-   {:pre}

 With just these two pieces of data, Code Engine can deploy your application and handle all of the complexities of configuring it and managing it for you.
-    {:tip}

 1. Copy the URL from the `application create` output and open it in a browser to see an output similar to this
    ```